pingcap/docs/tidb-lightning/tidb-lightning-overview.md

     TiDB Lightning does not support importing `charset=GBK` tables to TiDB clusters earlier than v5.4.0.

-- When using parquet file to import, lightning currently only accepts the data types supported in Amazon Aurora Parquet.
+- For Apache Parquet files, TiDB Lightning currently only accepts Amazon Aurora Parquet files.